-Awards Selection:
+Allocation Selection:

-- 1. The highest scoring project per county with ownership by an AHFA-approved CHDO will be funded until the regulatory 15% CHDO set-aside has been met. - 2.
-The highest scoring Housing Credit project and/or HOME project combined with Housing Credits will be awarded per county until all available 2018 Housing Credits and HOME funds have been allocated. - 3.
-If all available 2018 Housing Credits have been awarded and there still remains available HOME funds, the highest scoring HOME project combined with Housing Credits may be awarded per county, subject to a future-year Housing Credit allocation.
+- 1. The highest scoring project per county with ownership by an AHFA-Approved CHDO will be funded until the regulatory 15% CHDO set-aside has been met. - 2.
+The highest scoring Housing Credit project and/or HOME project combined with Housing Credits will be allocated per county until all available 2019 Housing Credits and HOME Funds have been allocated. - 3.
+If all available 2019 Housing Credits have been allocated and there still remains available HOME Funds, the highest scoring HOME project combined with Housing Credits may be allocated per county, subject to a future-year Housing Credit allocation.

-Projects with a net score of less than 70 points (Points Gained less Points Lost) will not be considered for awards.
+Projects with a net score of less than 70 points (Points Gained less Points Lost) will not be considered for allocation.

-In the event of a tie between two or more applications the projects will be ranked in the following order to determine which applicant will receive priority:
+In the event of a tie between two or more applications, the projects will be ranked in the following order to determine which application will receive priority: